AquaSoftGmbH/RefCountTracer/README.md

 RefCountTracer
 ==============

-A Utility to help track down memoryleaks caused by Reference Counting.
+A Utility to help track down memory leaks caused by [reference counting](http://en.wikipedia.org/wiki/Reference_counting).

 But isn't reference counting a safe memory management technique?
 Mostly, but you are able to build circular references.
 E.g. Object1 references Object2 and Object2 references Object1.
 In this case the reference count is at least one and can never go to zero and free the objects.
-To make things worse the place where the circular reference is created can be far away from the place the object is created.
+To make things worse the place where the circle is created can be far away from the place the object is created.

 The base idea of RefCountTracer is to visualize all places in your code where an interface reference is assigned.
 So you can check all that places for unintended circular references (and fix the problem e.g. turn them into weak references).
 Easy, isn't it?
 Just look a this diagram: